-Drugged driving is just as dangerous as driving under the influence of alcohol, as it may affect your ability to operate a vehicle.
+Drugged driving is just as dangerous as driving under the influence of alcohol.
+It may affect your ability to operate a vehicle.
 When you hear the term ‘drugged driving’ you may think of illegal drugs, but this also includes prescription drugs and even over the counter medications.
 In fact, of fatality accidents involving drug use, 46.5% of those accidents involved prescription drugs.
 You can be charged for a DUI even if you are taking prescription medication.

 Statistics show that most people are unaware of the impacts that prescription drugs have on your ability to drive.
 According to the AAA, “While two-thirds of drivers consider driving under the influence of alcohol to be a serious threat, only 28 percent of drivers believe the same about driving while using prescription drugs.”
 Perhaps the most worrying fact of all is, over 50% of Americans have taken prescription drugs within the last 30 days.

 If you get pulled over by a police officer in Arizona you can be arrested for a DUI for drugged driving, without any proof.
-Arizona State has a ‘zero tolerance’ rule on drugged driving, if you are arrested you will be subject to the same penalties as a DUI.
+Arizona State has a ‘zero tolerance’ rule on drugged driving.
+If you are arrested you will be subject to the same penalties as a DUI.
 To prevent getting pulled over while taking prescription medications, you must first assess whether it is safe for you to get behind the wheel.
 The DUI is not worth it.